Top 25 online survey sites

 This site works a little differently to the others.
 As well as spending Survey Friends points on retail vouchers, you can use them to bid on rewards such as Kindles and gift vouchers.

-You can exchange survey points for £10 vouchers, including Love2Shop (that can be used in over 75 high street shops) and Amazon, when you earn 20,000.
+You can exchange survey points for £10 cash via Paypal or Love2Shop vouchers, when you earn 20,000.

-The other option is to use points to enter Survey Friends's Gift Lottery.
+The other option is to use points to bid on its auctions for items such as Amazon vouchers.
 The more points you bid, the more chance you have of winning the prize.
+(If you don't win, points are refunded.)

 The prizes are very winnable, and several MoneySavers have got lucky.
 Forumite stardaylily says: